Cyvid7-Darus10/practice/problem6/README.md

   ```

 - **400 Bad Request:**
-  Returned when required fields are missing or the payload is malformed.
+  The request payload is malformed or missing required fields.

   ```json
   {